app-generator/docs-old/content/getting-started-with/django.md

 '3.2.3'
 ```

-&#x20;In this case, the installed version is `3.2.3` the latest stable version.
+In this case, the installed version is `3.2.3` the latest stable version.

-### Build a Django project
+## Build a Django project

-Django help us to generate a project skeleton via a command-line utility command called _django-admin._ Let's use it and generate our first Django project:&#x20;
+Django help us to generate a project skeleton via a command-line utility command called _django-admin._ Let's use it and generate our first Django project:

 ```
 $ Create Project folder